andwj/dungeon-game/README.md

             (this is the "-game" folder for the Darkplaces engine) (Note: name is temporary)

+dpdefs/   : definitions for Darkplaces (copied from Darkplaces source)

 misc/     : miscellaneous stuff, e.g. packing scripts